phamthainb/dek-alert/README.md

 - [ ] Packaged as a Docker container
 - [ ] Deployable as a **Pod** or **CronJob** in-cluster
 - [ ] Supports **persistent volume** for long-term SQLite storage

+## Teach stacks
+- Nodejs for backend and jobs
+- Reactjs and tailwindcss for frontend
+- Database using sqlite